ztyyLV/web-twain-docs/indepth/development/upgrade-v16.2.md

 2. Replace your old product key with the newer one
 3. Ensure client machines have uninstalled the old version of the service in preparation to install the newer version

-> If you are upgrading from a very old version (over 2 major versions apart like from v12 to v15), more steps may be needed.
-Please contact [Dynamsoft Support]({{site.about}}getsupport.html) for more information.

 ## Update the resources files

 Read more about [resources files]({{site.about}}faqs.html#what-are-the-resources-files).